inbravo/togaf-feature-set/study-notes/part-3.md

 #### Business Scenerios
 - ***Business Scenerios*** used at Phase A-B
 - A key factor in the success of an enterprise architecture is the extent to which it is linked to business requirements
-- The objective of Business Scenerios is to let anyone understand a business problem by reading it.
+- Business Scenerios is a nealy laid out business case.
 TOGAF Library contains Business Scenerios specification
 - A Business Scenario describes:
    - A business process, application, or set of applications, that can be enabled by the architecture (***Process***)
    - The business and technology environment (***Platform***)